tslearn-team/tslearn/README.md

 * Add LB_Keogh for nearest neighbor search
 * Add Cost-Aware Early Classification of TS (Tavenard & Malinowski)?
 * Documentation
-  * Bugfix : documentation on ReadTheDocs that compiles Cython-based modules
   * Add more context to the doc (not only docstrings)